StatsGary/PlumberWithCaretML_API/README.md

 The full list is in the [Plumber](https://www.rplumber.io/articles/hosting.html) official hosting guide.

 #Credits
-If this is utilised in any of your apps, please make sure I get some credit :)
+If this is utilised in any of your apps, please make sure I get some credit.

+Follow me on Twitter [@StatsGary]() or have a look on [my web/blog site](https://hutsons-hacks.info/).